pavpen/asciidb-minorplanet/README.md

 should be supported fairly well.

 The creation and maintenance of this package has nothing to do with the Minor Planet Center, the Lowell Observatory, or NASA.
-It was written for [LaRouche PAC](http://larouchepac.com/), and the LaRouche Policy Institute.
+It was written for the former LaRouche PAC, and the LaRouche Policy Institute.

 # Reading Examples